amalgam8/amalgam8/README.md

 1. **Edit the Vagrant file** in the examples folder.
 Uncomment the line starting with `config.vm.network "private_network", ip: "192.168.33.33/24"`.

-1. Start the vagrant environment
+1. Start the Vagrant environment

     ```bash
     vagrant up